Ravikanth1432/hr-project-2/README.md

-# HR Project 2 – Candidate Management System
+# HR Project 2 – Job Posting and Application Portal

 ## 📌 Project Description
 This is a full-stack **HR candidate management system** built with: